asiminah/asiminah.github.io/submenu/techwritingmath.md

 ### Class structure

+This class meets once a week for 50 minutes.
+To make the most of our time together, in class I will be doing a combination of lecturing about good mathematical writing and also showing how to typeset mathematics on $$\LaTeX$$.
+I will also dedicate a few classes to going over general feedback/questions on the first draft of each assignment.

 Towards the bottom of this page, I have posted the complete class schedule for the semester.
 I have written out which topics I plan to cover each class and when we will be doing "feedback and discussions on assignment" sessions.